23. The Happy Squirrel

 Planetary

-The Happy Squirrel might be a rogue cocktail of:
+The Happy Squirrel could be a mix of:

 Mercury (retrograde, probably) - Fast, slippery, and unpredictable; genius or gibberish?
 Yes.